Spade-Software/BackOps/src/content/docs/files/introduction.md

 ### 3. **Fragmented Workflows**

 Even with well-organized cloud storage, production teams still bounce between multiple tools to manage files, approvals, and communication.
-Every time you leave your platform to hunt for a file or request feedback in email threads, it slows the production workflow down.
+Every time you leave your platform to hunt for a file, request feedback in email threads, or chase down approvals across text messages and scattered conversations, it slows the production workflow down.
+This fragmentation creates delays, increases the risk of missed sign-offs, and makes it harder for teams to stay aligned and move projects forward efficiently.

 ## Our Approach